DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

 - **Strong data typing**: feature of a programming language preventing data type mismatch errors; strongly typed languages will generate errors at compile time
 - **Input validation** verifies that user-supplied input does not violate security conditions.
 Effecive against buffer overflow, XSS and SQL Injection attacks
 - **Bounds checking** is a form of input validation, but it is typically used to ensure that numeric input falls within an acceptable range
+- **Limit Check** which is the verification that input is within a preset range or domain
 - **Threat surface**: total set of penetrations of a boundary or perimeter that surrounds or contains system elements
 - **TOCTOU attack**: time of check vs time of use (TOCTOU) attack takes advantage of the time delay between a security check (such as authentication or authorization) being performed and actual use of the asset
 - **Trapdoor/backdoor**: hidden mechanism that bypasses access control measures; an entry point into an architecture or system that is inserted in software by devs during development to provide a method of gaining access for modification/support; can also be inserted by an attacker, bypassing access control measures designed to prevent unauthorized software changes